-The Conduct Risk Committee, which comprises an Executive Director and senior managers, supports the Board Risk Committee by overseeing the manner in which The Nottingham conducts business with its members and customers.
+The Conduct & Regulatory Risk Committee, which comprises the Head of Operations and other senior managers, supports the Board Risk Committee through the Executive Committee by overseeing the manner in which The Nottingham conducts business with its members and customers.

 It achieves this by ensuring effective governance and control frameworks are in place, maintained and monitored.
 In addition the Committee will identify and drive actions to address priorities for improvement that will enable The Nottingham to deliver and sustain self-imposed targets in customer satisfaction and ensuring good customer outcomes.